Spinach pear salad with dried cranberries and bacon is satisfying enough to serve on its own as a meal or as a side salad.

 The result is a wonderfully elegant salad that packs a lot of satisfaction.

-More of our favorite salad recipes:
+More of my favorite salad recipes:

 Spinach Pear Salad with Bacon and Tangy Vinaigrette